 Adding a conservatory or Trombe wall to your house will involve a substantial investment.
 However, many people add conservatories to their houses these days and it is worth considering the advantages of passive solar heating at the planning stage.
 A Trombe wall can be added too but is probably best considered when planning a new building.

-A conservatory obviously offers other advantages as a warm daytime space, particularly in spring or autumn, when it is cool outside.
+A conservatory obviously offers other advantages as a warm daytime space, particularly in spring or autumn, when it is cool outside; and for starting seeds and plant propagation.

 If you would like to give feedback on this site, or have any suggestions for improvement, please contact us.
 We are particularly keen to hear about other organisations and initiatives in and around Winchester which can help people reduce their carbon footprint.